lbaitemple/ubuntu_server_rpi/README.md

  uname -m
 ```

 SSH is enabled by default, so you can login directly after first boot.
-However, it is recommended to connect to ethernet and use a HDMI screen to upgrade the system first.
+However, it is recommended to connect to ethernet and use a HDMI screen and a keyboard to upgrade the system first.

 ```
 sudo apt-get update